wpswings/membership-for-woocommerce/README.txt

 Offer premium community access using member messaging, profile visibility, and customised My Account membership sections.
 Use [**SMS/WhatsApp notifications**](https://docs.wpswings.com/membership-for-woocommerce/?utm_source=wpswings-membership-doc&utm_medium=membership-pro-page&utm_campaign=membership-doc#offer-notification-via-whatsapp) to alert members about events, tournaments, and special content drops.

-**Pet Care & Grooming Centers**

-Create wellness or grooming memberships with member-only services, easy cancellation options, and restricted product access.
-Send grooming reminders, offers, and membership alerts via SMS or WhatsApp notifications, and track performance using membership reports.

 == Key Features of the Membership for WooCommerce Plugin ==

 WooCommerce store owners already have so much to handle.
 And we want to simplify things for you to the bare minimum.
 So, we exhibit to you the most appropriate and must-have features for your membership website.

 ####1) Limit Max Purchase Quantity:

-WooCommerce Membership plugin lets you control how many units of a product customers can buy.
+Membership plugin lets you control how many units of a product customers can buy.
 You can set this limit in two ways: globally for all non-members, or specifically for users who have joined a membership plan.
 When someone tries to add more than the allowed quantity, they will see a message on the cart page.

 ####2) Integration With BuddyPress: